Get details from an insider... click image

 Choose one of the decorative tin chests filled with delicious ginger bread and you'll have a perfect German Christmas gift.

-To offer always fresh products, Lebkuchen are not available after Christmas.
+To offer always fresh products, Lebkuchen are not available once the stock is sold after Christmas.
+The new Lebkuchen season usually begins in October.

 Maybe you'll enjoy one of the German cooking books!